derrickjhiggins/DiscordChess/README.md

 ### Usage

-1. Select your engine to start a new game.
+1. Use `$play` to select your engine to and begin a new match.
 2. Make your moves using standard algebraic notation (e.g., `e4` or `Nc3`).
 3. The bot will provide responses and continue the game.
 4. Use `$help` to access the list of available commands and their usage.

 ## Contact